buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelFillsElement.md

 Opening Element being filled by virtue of this relationship.

 ### RelatedBuildingElement
-Reference to ~~building~~ element that occupies fully or partially the associated opening.
+Reference to element that occupies fully or partially the associated opening.
 { .change-ifc2x}
 > IFC2x CHANGE  The data type has been changed from _IfcBuildingElement_ to _IfcElement_ with upward compatibility for file based exchange.